 However, companies like it because it is easier to sell to the top management ; SAFe give it a real visibility on the customer to follow to go to the success even with hundreds of people in it.

 Several teams will work on the same product

-The second framework that differentiate is the LeSS; it offers a framework very close to the Scrum.
+The second framework of agile at scale that differentiate is the LeSS; it offers a framework very close to the Scrum.
 LeSS also offers some additions to the Scrum without disrupting its operation with the extra layer of synchronization teams.